 This debilitating creative block is common to the creative experience.
 The avoidance of it is futile.
 The preparation for it is paramount.
 The reaction to it is everything.

 Some stay where they stalled.
 They grow content with their circumstance, too incapacitated to go on.
 Some turn around completely, retreating to the familiar.
 And then there are some that wander by foot until they find enough fuel to get going again.

 Below are a few ways I have found my fuel to keep going.

 1 | Prepare for the inevitable

-So, on the days when your brain goes AWOL, you have plenty of fuel to fall back and sustain yourself on.
-One may keep a few spare unpublished articles that can quickly be edited or published at a later date or an artist may keep a few sketches or designs on hand as foundation for a project that can easily be tuned up at another time.
+A writer may keep a few spare unpublished articles that can quickly be edited or published later.
+A designer may have some designs on hand as foundation for a project that can easily be tuned up.
 No matter how long they sit in the back of the shelf collecting dust, they never expire and are always ready at a moment’s notice.

 2 | Create a blockage template

-One of the unique attributes of the creative profession, is that it rarely allows for one to run completely on autopilot, as creatives are expected to constantly churn out new and unique content.
-The inability to autopilot is a gift and a curse, as any passionate endeavor should usually be done with full mental, physical and spiritual presence, but it can be a bit of drag when you just literally can not today.
+The creative profession rarely allows for one to run completely on autopilot.
+Creatives are expected to constantly churn out new and unique content.
+The inability to autopilot is a gift and a curse, as any passionate endeavor should usually be done with full mental, physical and spiritual presence.
+But it can be a bit of drag when you just literally cannot function that day.

 3 | Create a realistic routine

 If your mind grows used to doing something, like brushing your teeth or taking a vitamin, it becomes a natural habit.
 A habit makes it less of a hassle to ensure a task’s completion on a regular basis.
 If you perform the same task at the same time every day, it will become a routine that you will easily gravitate towards regardless of your mood or circumstance.
 You’re on autopilot.
 You no longer need willpower or motivation to get it done.